Devking/Chirper/README.md

 This application runs on Python 2.7.11 and requires the Flask package.

+This application also has a minor feature that uses jQuery.
+We are using jQuery from Google's hosted library service, so this feature will only work if you are connected to the internet.

 ## Running the Application

 On this directory, run the following in the terminal: